muratk3n/thirdwave/en/README.md

 ---

-Now if we can fix the energy side with renewable fuels that relies on common ingredients, and physical goods side with truly substituting knowledge for atoms, building everything on demand, that cld be a route..
-Absent these, might have to change incentives, funding to encourage less growth.
+If we can fix the physical goods side by truly substituting knowledge for atoms, building everything on demand, and the energy side with renewable fuels (that relies on common ingredients), we could have a route..
+Absent these, might have to change incentives to encourage less growth.

 ---